 Overview - 2019/2020

 Your options within the Business Diploma at Fanshawe are limitless.
-You will explore accounting, finance, marketing, human resources, operations and supply chain management, small business and project management.
+In this diploma of business, you will explore accounting, finance, marketing, human resources, operations and supply chain management, small business and project management.
 You will study and collaborate with future colleagues, networking with experienced professors.
 Your concepts of leadership, whether with a small business, in entry-level management, in the not-for-profit sector, or within corporations, will be nurtured and challenged.
-You will examine real case studies to develop real business skills.
+You will examine real case studies as you earn your diploma of business and develop real business skills.
 Available in a traditional in-class format with September, January, February and May admissions or 100% online.

 If you are thinking about completing your diploma online you can assess your readiness with www.amiready.ca, Fanshawe's Online Readiness Indicator, a measure of the degree to which distance learning and/or learning in a technology rich environment is the right fit for you.
-We also have a handy checklist to guide you along the way to becoming an online learner.
+We also have a handy checklist to guide you along the way to take online business courses.

 There are options to transfer to the Business Administration-Leadership and Management advanced diploma or the Honours Bachelor of Commerce (Management) degree at Fanshawe.
 Further details about pathways are available here.
 You can also be eligible to complete a degree program at many other post-secondary institutions or complement your diploma with a graduate certificate offered at Fanshawe College.